 Pleading Guilty or Not Guilty

 Good to know!
-If you plead not guilty, you can change your plea to guilty later on.
+If people not guilty, they can change their plea to guilty later on.

-You Plead Guilty: What Happens?
+Pleading Guilty: What Happens?

 This article explains in a general way the law that applies in Quebec.
 This article is not a legal opinion or legal advice.
 To find out the specific rules for your situation, consult a lawyer or notary.